halpeter/javascript-analysis/README.md

 ## Background

-For this project, I was tasked to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
+For this project, I was tasked to write code that will create a table dynamically based upon a [dataset provided](StarterCode/static/js/data.js).
 I also needed to allow the users to filter the table data for specific values.

 ## My Task